MicrosoftDocs/Viva/Viva/topics/manage-topics.md

 ## Suggested topics

-On the **Manage topics** page, topics that were discovered in your specified SharePoint source locations will be labled as **Suggested** in the status column.
+On the **Manage topics** page, topics that were discovered in your specified SharePoint source locations will be labeled as **Suggested** in the status column.
 If needed, a knowledge manager can review unconfirmed topics and choose to confirm or remove them.

    ![Screenshot of suggested topics.](../media/knowledge-management/suggested-topics-filtered-view.png)